masc-ucsc/livehd/docs/Style.md

 These are the coding style rules for LGraph.
 Each rule can be broken, but it should be VERY rare, and a small comment should be placed explaining why.

+## Overall

+* When possible keep the system simple.
+Complexity is the enemy of maintenance.
+* Deprecate no longer used features.
+* Try to reduce friction.
+This means to avoid hidden/complex steps.
+* Every main API should have a unit test for testing but also to demonstrate usage.

 ## comments

 Code should be the comments, try to keep comments concise.
 They should explain